 He couldn’t go home.
 Not only was his front door broken and his house a mess, it was still a crime scene and investigators were still there.
 Also, threats from the family and friends of the “suspect” were already coming in.

-Joe was grateful that brother officers from his department and others stood by while Joe and friends moved belongings out of the house.
+Joe was grateful that fellow officers from his department and others stood by while Joe and friends moved belongings out of the house.

 The local television media shot video rather intrusively as Joe and his family packed up some of the essentials and carried them out of the house.
-They ran the footage on the local evening news as well.
+They ran the footage on the local evening news.

-Expect threats – The family members and friends of the “suspect” not only communicated threats to Joe and his family, they harassed his neighbors looking for people to testify against him.
+Expect threats –The family members and friends of the 21-year-old “suspect” not only communicated threats to Joe and his family, they harassed his neighbors looking for people to testify against him.

-The suspect’s “friends” found a guy to kill Joe and his wife.
+Some of the suspect’s “friends” looked for and found a guy to kill Joe and his wife.
 The would-be killer, who was suffering from terminal cancer, went to police when he found out the friends wanted him to kill Joe’s children, too.
 That led to around-the-clock security for about three months.

-It’s expensive to shoot someone, even justifiably – The incident saved Joe’s family from harm…and cost them about $40,000 to $50,000 all told.
+It’s expensive to shoot someone, even justifiably – The incident saved Joe’s family (and the perp’s estranged wife) from harm…and cost Joe between $40,000 an $50,000 all told.
 Hotels, counseling, and relocation all cost money.
 Immediate repairs had to be made to the house, and because of all the press coverage, the market value took a nosedive.
 Joe took a $17,000 loss when he sold the home.
 There were relocation expenses, too.

 He had to live with his mother-in-law for a year.